,

 Alternatively, you could set up your own limited company.
 Limited companies are separate legal entities, meaning your personal assets won’t be liable if your business goes into debt.

 Some freelancers choose to run a limited company, as it can make their business look more professional to clients.
-But there’s much more paperwork, rules, and regulations involved when setting up (and running) a limited company.
+But there’s much more paperwork, and more rules and regulations involved when setting up (and running) a limited company.
 You’ll need to register with Companies House and complete a company tax return, as well as your own Self Assessment.

 Whichever route you pick, read our full guide to registering as self-employed to get started.